-Starting with the bed: The first thing you should do is to spot check the bed.
-First approach your bed and pull back the blanket or comforter.
+The first thing you should do is approach your bed and pull back the blanket or comforter.
 Lift the bottom sheet away from the corners of the bed and check the seams.
 Pull the seam away to see deep in the crevice.
 Use the LED light and magnifying glass to look close.
-Look for signs of adults, smears of fecal matter, nymphs and their castings and possibly larva (eggs).
 Always roll bedding into the center of the bed and be careful not to allow it to touch the floor.
 Remove bedding and place into a large plastic bag for transport to the laundry room.

-Move to the headboard and check wood, metal or fabric for tiny black spots (like the size of poppy seed) examine behind the headboard and the footing for, castings [translucent skins] or actual bed bugs.
+Move to the headboard and check wood, metal or fabric for tiny black spots (like the size of a poppy seed) examine behind the headboard and the footing for, castings [translucent skins] or actual bed bugs.
 Bed bug spots (fecal matter) are dark brown to black in color and eggs stick to the surface.
 You can also take a moist towel and wipe the spot to see if it smears and if so, then it may be fecal matter.
-(Always refer to pictures for identity if puzzled)

 Bed bugs like rough surfaces or raw unfinished wood as under tables and dressers.
 Tip or turn over these items for thorough inspection.
 Bed bugs don’t like the light, so they’ll be hiding in areas that are usually dark or have very low light.